Are Crypto Staking Rewards Taxable In Australia?

 Staking rewards are regarded as income and are taxed as ordinary income per ATO guidelines.
 When received, the fair market value of the rewards will serve as the cost basis of the tokens.
 You must report the total FMV of the token so that it can be added to your regular income and taxed under the ordinary tax rate.

 Now, if you decide to sell off the token subsequently and make a profit from the respective transaction, you will be liable to pay Capital Gain Tax.
-You must provide your staked reward cryptocurrencies’ cost base to calculate profit.
+You must provide the cost base of your staked reward cryptocurrencies to calculate profit.
 This includes the initial purchase price and any associated costs like transaction fees.
 You then subtract it from the Fair Market Value of the token at the time of selling.

 Capital Gain= Disposal Price (FMV) – Cost basis